eclipse-glsp/glsp-website-source/content/documentation/modelOperations/content.md

   sticky = true
 +++

-This section is *currently work in progress*.
+This section is _currently work in progress_.
+Please come back later.